+- 2. Click the Query tab.

-- 3 Configure the query favorites file. - a In the Query Favorites File box, type the network path and file name or click the ellipse button to browse for the file. - b To edit the Filter Favorites file, click the Edit Query Favorites button.
+- 3. Configure the query favorites file.

+- a.
+In the Query Favorites File box, type the network path and file name or click the ellipse button to browse for the file.

+- b.
+To edit the Filter Favorites file, click the Edit Query Favorites button.
 The Alarm Query window opens, allowing you to add, modify, or delete filters from your favorites file.
-When you are done, click OK to save your changes and close the window. - 4 Click OK.
+When you are done, click OK to save your changes and close the window.

+- 4. Click OK.

-Configuring Colors for Various Types of Alarm Records
+Using Colors for Various Types of Alarm Records